6 Reasons to Consider Going Back to School

 1. You want a new challenge

-If you’re ready to take on bigger responsibilities and move up in your career, an advanced degree can give you the skills and credentials to make it happen.
+If you’re ready to move up in your career, an advanced degree can give you the skills and credentials to make it happen.

-When Victoria Alleman stepped into her role as development director at Moncus Park, she wanted to sharpen her business and leadership skills to match the scope of her work.
+When Victoria Alleman stepped into her role as development director at Moncus Park, she wanted to sharpen her business skills to match the scope of her work.

-She enrolled in UL Lafayette’s MBA online program, putting her coursework to work immediately in areas like strategic planning and leadership transitions at the park.
+She enrolled in UL Lafayette’s MBA online program, applying her coursework in her work at the park.

-An advanced degree can give you the tools to take on bigger challenges and position you for new opportunities in your field.
+An advanced degree can give you the tools to take on bigger challenges and position you for advancement in your field.

 Graduates may also have greater earning potential.
-The Bureau of Labor Statistics lists the median weekly earnings for someone with a master’s degree at $1,840, versus $1,543 for someone with a bachelor’s degree.
+The Bureau of Labor Statistics lists the median weekly earnings for those with a master’s degree at $1,840, versus $1,543 with a bachelor’s.

 2. You’re looking for new opportunities